TheYogscast/Jaffa3Docs/reference/utils.md

 isJingleJam(d = undefined)
 ```

-Returns if a given date (or the current date) is during JingleJam -- will be true for the month of
+Returns if a given date (or the current date) is during Jingle Jam -- will be true for the first 14
-December.
+days of December.

-**Returns: `Boolean`** True if JingleJam time.
+**Returns: `Boolean`** True if Jingle Jam time.

 - `Date` `d` Optional, date to use for check.
 Defaults to now.
 ____